Fiber Frequently Asked Questions

 With 5G becoming available, isn’t it a replacement to fiber?

-You might have heard as 5G technology rolls out in the coming years; it will replace fiber.
+You might have heard that as 5G technology rolls out in the coming years; it will replace fiber.
 However, this is not strictly correct.
 Future mm-wave 5G wireless networks require the availability of a very dense fiber network at every City block.
 These 5G wireless networks and fiber optic networks complement each other, together offering a more cohesive internet experience across fixed and mobile applications than either could alone.

 Will Fiber increase the value of my home?